Berni2490/latenode-docs-test/docs/index.md

 * **Concepts** contains theoretical explanations of the entities handled by Latenode, such as automations, scenarios, nodes, and more.
 * The **User Guide** contains instructions on specific tasks that you may face during the use.
 You can read it in any order as you need.
 * The **Admin Guide** contains sections intended for administrators of standalone version of Latenode.
-* The **Node Reference** documents the full list of available nodes of Latenode and their functional descriptions.
+* The **Node Reference** contains the full list of available nodes and their functional descriptions.
 * **Community** is dedicated to the life of Latenode's community and contains a list of recommended third-party tutorials and materials outside of this documentation.
 * **About** contains information about the Latenode team, contacts, careers and so on.